 In virtually all families, assets will be transferred from one generation to the next.
-Yet when those assets carry significant monetary value, as is customary within wealthy families, inter-generational conflict can often arise and develop into a serious issue.
+Yet when those assets carry significant monetary value, as is customary within wealthy families, inter-generational conflict can often arise and develop into a serious issue in wealth transfer.
 Careful thought and expert insight can mitigate the risk of conflict, enabling wealth transfers to lead to a harmonious and wealthy next generation who continue the family’s mission and vision.

 The impact of family conflict

 Conflict over wealth transfers can have detrimental effects.
 Disputes over wealth can not only erode finances due to legal fees and asset freezing procedures.
 Causing some family members to live in reduced circumstances whilst litigation is ongoing – but it can also ruin family relationships and the family unit itself.
 During the panel discussion, there were three main themes of conflict explored.